 Month 7-8: Full scale

 Producing 20 to 30+ articles monthly, serving four to five of Shawn's clients at the same time.
+I also added content refreshes as a service, updating existing articles to maintain rankings and capture new opportunities.

 What changed for Shawn's business